Oswaldo Cabrera Player Props: Yankees vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 9.2 K/9, which ranks 11th in the league.
+- The 9.1 strikeouts per nine innings put together by the Rangers pitching staff ranks 11th in MLB.

-- The Rangers have the ninth-ranked team ERA across all league pitching staffs (3.68).
+- The Rangers have a 3.62 team ERA that ranks ninth among all league pitching staffs.

-- The Rangers surrender the fourth-fewest home runs in baseball (21 total, 0.8 per game).
+- The Rangers allow the fourth-fewest home runs in baseball (21 total, 0.8 per game).

-- deGrom gets the start for the Rangers, his sixth of the season.
-He is 2-0 with a 3.04 ERA and 43 strikeouts in 26 2/3 innings pitched.
+- The Rangers will send Eovaldi (2-2) to make his sixth start of the season.
+He is 2-2 with a 5.20 ERA and 31 strikeouts through 27 2/3 innings pitched.

-- In his last time out on Sunday, the righty went six innings against the Oakland Athletics, allowing one earned run while surrendering three hits.
+- In his most recent time out on Monday against the Cincinnati Reds, the righty went six innings, giving up three earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.